-PLANNING POLICY GUIDANCE NOTE 13: TRANSPORT KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA In delivering the objectives of this guidance, when preparing development plans and considering planning applications, local authorities should: No specific targets.
-Consider how plan can contribute to the relevant objectives of this guidance.
-Check to ensure that the key requirements of the guidance are reflected in the SA Framework.
-Actively manage the pattern of urban growth to make the fullest use of public transport, and focus major generators of travel demand in city, town and district centres and near to major public transport interchanges.
+PLANNING POLICY GUIDANCE NOTE 13: TRANSPORT

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA In delivering the objectives of this guidance, when preparing development plans and considering planning applications, local authorities should: Actively manage the pattern of urban growth to make the fullest use of public transport, and focus major generators of travel demand in city, town and district centres and near to major public transport interchanges.
 Locate day to day facilities which need to be near their clients in local centres so that they are accessible by walking and cycling.
 Accommodate housing principally within existing urban areas, planning for increased intensity of development for both housing and other uses at locations which are highly accessible by public transport, walking and cycling.
 Ensure that development comprising jobs, shopping, leisure and services offers a realistic choice of access by public transport, walking, and cycling, recognising that this may be less achievable in some rural areas.
+No specific targets.
+Consider how plan can contribute to the relevant objectives of this guidance.
+Encourage the establishment of voluntary mineral site transport plans in consultation with local communities.
+Check to ensure that the key requirements of the guidance are reflected in the SA Framework.

 In rural areas, locate most development for housing, jobs, shopping, leisure and services in local service centres which are designated in the development plan to act as focal points for housing, transport and other services, and encourage better transport provision in the countryside.
 Ensure that strategies in the development and local transport plan complement each other and that consideration of development plan allocations and local transport investment and priorities are closely linked.
 Use parking policies, alongside other planning and transport measures, to promote sustainable transport choices and reduce reliance on the car for work and other journeys.
 Give priority to people over ease of traffic movement and plan to provide more road space to pedestrians, cyclists and public transport in town centres, local neighbourhoods and other areas with a mixture of land uses.
-Ensure that the needs of disabled people as pedestrians, public transport users and motorists - are taken into account in the implementation of planning policies and traffic management schemes, and in the design of individual developments; consider how best to reduce crime and the fear of crime, and seek by the design and layout of developments and areas, to secure community --- -- -- -- safety and road safety.
-Protect sites and routes which could be critical in developing infrastructure to widen transport choices for both passenger and freight movements.
+Ensure that the needs of disabled people as pedestrians, public transport users and motorists - are taken into account in the implementation of planning policies and traffic management schemes, and in the design of individual developments; consider how best to reduce crime and the fear of crime, and seek by the design and layout of developments and areas, to secure community safety and road safety.
+Protect sites and routes which could be critical in developing infrastructure to widen transport choices for both passenger and freight movements. (para 47) Mineral planning authorities should encourage the establishment of voluntary mineral site transport plans in consultation with local communities. --- -- -- --